 Vitalik: After the Meme Wave, What Is Crypto For?On February 3, Ethereum co-founder Vitalik Buterin sat down with Michel Bauwens, founder of the P2P Foundation, at the ETHChiangmai Summit 2026 for a wide-ranging conversation on Web3, crypto, and new forms of social coordination.
 Vitalik reflected on Ethereum's original vision and shared his concerns about the current state of the crypto space, arguing that technological progress must ultimately serve broader social and political goals.
 Beyond technical breakthroughs, he questioned how crypto can respond to a growing global crisis of trust.
 Michel introduced the idea of "regenerative accelerationism," advocating for technology that actively supports sustainable social development, especially by connecting crypto with the real, productive economy.
 Together, they explored decentralized social models, the role of technology in enabling global collaboration and shared resources, and the challenges Web3 faces in moving beyond speculation toward deeper economic and social transformation.
-Timeline: 00:00 Vitalik reflects on early Ethereum ideals and why a return to core values matters 03:53 The TRUMP memecoin moment and a broader identity crisis for crypto 06:38 Regenerative accelerationism and accelerating alternatives during global breakdown 10:28 Examples of crypto aligned with regenerative practice 15:25 Why users resist unfamiliar crypto mechanisms and default to ERC20 and dollars 17:43 Funding models in Web3 and NGOs, and why real-world practices stay marginal 20:00 Ethereum's next five years and a return to the original Web3 vision 24:21 DAO design trade-offs and over-optimization for legal safety 26:00 Rethinking finance, collusion, and limits of interoperability 29:35 Michel on P2P as a human system and global self-organization 32:07 AI as "stigmergy without humans" and the edge of a new civilization 33:34 Future expectations for 4seas, hackers, and the Chiang Mai ecosystem 34:12 From extractive to generative economies and contribution-based value creation
+Text summary: Link Timeline: 00:00 Vitalik reflects on early Ethereum ideals and why a return to core values matters 03:53 The TRUMP memecoin moment and a broader identity crisis for crypto 06:38 Regenerative accelerationism and accelerating alternatives during global breakdown 10:28 Examples of crypto aligned with regenerative practice 15:25 Why users resist unfamiliar crypto mechanisms and default to ERC20 and dollars 17:43 Funding models in Web3 and NGOs, and why real-world practices stay marginal 20:00 Ethereum's next five years and a return to the original Web3 vision 24:21 DAO design trade-offs and over-optimization for legal safety 26:00 Rethinking finance, collusion, and limits of interoperability 29:35 Michel on P2P as a human system and global self-organization 32:07 AI as "stigmergy without humans" and the edge of a new civilization 33:34 Future expectations for 4seas, hackers, and the Chiang Mai ecosystem 34:12 From extractive to generative economies and contribution-based value creation

 EP-51 With Thanh Le: How Vietnam Leaves the Wild West BehindThis episode of WuBlockchain Podcast explores the long-term evolution of Vietnam’s crypto market through the perspective of Thanh Le, CEO of G98 and Founder of Ninety Eight.
 Drawing on his experience since entering the industry in 2017, Thanh discusses how Vietnam’s crypto ecosystem has matured from an early high-risk phase into a highly active market shaped by retail participation, developer talent, and emerging regulation.
 Ninety Eight builds practical Web3 products, including multi-chain wallets and DeFi tools, from Vietnam.
 Through G98, a joint venture with G-Group, these technologies are localized and deployed using domestic infrastructure to support digital-asset-related products and services in the Vietnamese market.
-Timeline: 00:00 Opening & Guest Background: A long-term, on-ground perspective since entering the crypto industry in 2017 01:15 Evolution of Vietnam's crypto market: From widespread scams to recognition as a new asset class 03:21 Market size and activity: Vietnam's user base characterized by high ownership and high trading activity 07:19 User entry paths: Generational shifts from Bitcoin to GameFi, DeFi, and memecoins 10:16 User profiles and risk appetite: From CEX-dominated trading to a growing understanding of on-chain activity and strategy allocation 13:26 Regulatory environment: A conservative yet supportive policy stance and expectations around a 2025 inflection point 16:41 Shifts in asset and narrative preferences: A return to BTC and major assets alongside interest in emerging narratives 19:04 Cooling of Vietnam-based projects: The impact of the bear market, talent outflows, and regulatory uncertainty 22:58 Developer ecosystem and city distribution: A technical talent pool spanning both Solana and EVM ecosystems 26:18 Changes in the fundraising environment: From pro-cyclical fundraising in 2021 to a broadly tighter capital market 29:11 Vietnam's long-term advantages: Strong learning willingness, community mobilization, and talent supply
+Text summary: Link Timeline: 00:00 Opening & Guest Background: A long-term, on-ground perspective since entering the crypto industry in 2017 01:15 Evolution of Vietnam's crypto market: From widespread scams to recognition as a new asset class 03:21 Market size and activity: Vietnam's user base characterized by high ownership and high trading activity 07:19 User entry paths: Generational shifts from Bitcoin to GameFi, DeFi, and memecoins 10:16 User profiles and risk appetite: From CEX-dominated trading to a growing understanding of on-chain activity and strategy allocation 13:26 Regulatory environment: A conservative yet supportive policy stance and expectations around a 2025 inflection point 16:41 Shifts in asset and narrative preferences: A return to BTC and major assets alongside interest in emerging narratives 19:04 Cooling of Vietnam-based projects: The impact of the bear market, talent outflows, and regulatory uncertainty 22:58 Developer ecosystem and city distribution: A technical talent pool spanning both Solana and EVM ecosystems 26:18 Changes in the fundraising environment: From pro-cyclical fundraising in 2021 to a broadly tighter capital market 29:11 Vietnam's long-term advantages: Strong learning willingness, community mobilization, and talent supply

 Bybit CEO Ben Year-End Keynote: 1010 Review and 2026 RoadmapIn this keynote address, Bybit CEO Ben Zhou reviews the rapid development of the global crypto industry in 2025 and systematically outlines Bybit's strategic transition from a "crypto exchange" to a "comprehensive financial platform."
 He notes that clearer regulatory frameworks, increasing institutional participation, and the growth of stablecoins and real-world assets (RWA) are collectively driving crypto assets into a broader mainstream financial system.
 During the speech, Ben also reflects in detail on the market turmoil of October 10 (10.10), analyzing its impact on market liquidity and trading infrastructure.
 He revisits key issues exposed by the event, including liquidation mechanisms, mark price accuracy, auto-deleveraging (ADL), and overall system stability, and introduces a series of upgrades and improvements Bybit implemented afterward across risk management, market surveillance, and core infrastructure.
 Looking ahead to the coming year, Ben further outlines Bybit's product and strategic roadmap, including continued expansion of global compliance and licensing, enhancements to fiat on- and off-ramp and payment networks, the launch of retail banking accounts and more comprehensive wealth management offerings, the introduction of RWA-based yield solutions, and deeper integration of AI across trading, risk control, and user experience.
 Overall, Bybit aims to position itself as a long-term infrastructure builder, bridging traditional finance and crypto while improving global access to and efficiency of financial services.
 Below is the transcript of Bybit CEO Ben's keynote.
 The audio transcription was generated by GPT and may contain inaccuracies; minor edits have been made for readability.
-Timeline 00:00 Introduction and keynote opening 00:34 2025 crypto adoption trends and global market growth 01:57 Regulation, ETFs, stablecoins, and institutional adoption 03:40 Crypto as global financial infrastructure and inclusion tool 05:41 Bybit's vision: from exchange to financial platform 06:52 Compliance-first strategy and global licensing expansion 07:35 Building global fiat, card, and payment infrastructure 09:39 Bridging TradFi and crypto through RWA and custody solutions 12:51 Connecting crypto users with traditional markets (stocks, gold, forex) 14:00 Wealth management, Earn products, and private banking services 16:43 Launch of retail banking accounts ("MyBank by Bybit") 19:51 RWA strategy and tokenized asset outlook 20:41 Product simplification, user feedback, and app restructuring 24:51 AI-powered support, automation, and user experience upgrades 25:54 Advanced trading tools and execution infrastructure 30:11 Options market growth and institutional trading features 31:35 Market crash reflection and risk management improvements 34:19 2026 roadmap: payments, RWA, AI agents, and infrastructure 38:40 Corporate responsibility and global community initiatives 40:09 Tokenized stocks, DEXs, and future market structure 44:04 Closing remarks and long-term vision
+Text summary: Link Timeline 00:00 Introduction and keynote opening 00:34 2025 crypto adoption trends and global market growth 01:57 Regulation, ETFs, stablecoins, and institutional adoption 03:40 Crypto as global financial infrastructure and inclusion tool 05:41 Bybit's vision: from exchange to financial platform 06:52 Compliance-first strategy and global licensing expansion 07:35 Building global fiat, card, and payment infrastructure 09:39 Bridging TradFi and crypto through RWA and custody solutions 12:51 Connecting crypto users with traditional markets (stocks, gold, forex) 14:00 Wealth management, Earn products, and private banking services 16:43 Launch of retail banking accounts ("MyBank by Bybit") 19:51 RWA strategy and tokenized asset outlook 20:41 Product simplification, user feedback, and app restructuring 24:51 AI-powered support, automation, and user experience upgrades 25:54 Advanced trading tools and execution infrastructure 30:11 Options market growth and institutional trading features 31:35 Market crash reflection and risk management improvements 34:19 2026 roadmap: payments, RWA, AI agents, and infrastructure 38:40 Corporate responsibility and global community initiatives 40:09 Tokenized stocks, DEXs, and future market structure 44:04 Closing remarks and long-term vision

 EP-50 dao5: Building a People-First Crypto Venture and DAOIn this episode, Tekin Salimi, founder of dao5, discusses his transition from traditional crypto venture capital to building dao5, a decentralized autonomous organization (DAO).
 He reflects on the challenges and opportunities in the crypto space, shares insights on DAOs, venture funding, and the intersection of blockchain technology with AI, and explores the evolving crypto ecosystem in the wake of 2024 market shifts.
 Tekin Salimi outlines his journey from Polychain Capital to founding dao5 in 2022, where he focused on creating a unique investment fund model with a strong emphasis on adaptability.
 His approach in dao5 differs from traditional venture capital by prioritizing people and community formation within the decentralized framework.
 He delves into the market dynamics of altcoins, token distribution, and venture capital's shift toward decentralization.
 Tekin also highlights dao5's future governance model, where decisions will be gradually decentralized, but with a strong leadership core initially.
 The discussion touches on current challenges in meme coins, institutional adoption, and how the DAO model can address issues like liquidity, incentives, and governance in crypto.
 He concludes with thoughts on the long-term potential of decentralized AI and crypto integration.
 Timeline: 00:00 Introduction and dao5 Overview 02:46 Key Differences Between dao5 and Traditional VC 04:29 dao5's Focus on People and Governance 06:33 Vertical Focus and Investment Strategy 08:54 Institutional Adoption vs. Crypto Native Innovation 10:45 Shifting Focus Toward Enterprise and Compliance 11:41 Performance of dao5's First Fund 13:47 Bittensor and dao5's Role as an Incubator 15:43 Blockchain and AI: Future Synergies 17:05 Shift in VC Return Expectations 18:50 The Meme Coin Dilemma for VCs 21:09 Transitioning to a DAO: Governance and Structure 23:53 Ensuring Balance Between Small and Large Stakeholders 26:30 Building Value-Aligned Community Participation 27:39 Handling Trust and Legal Risk with Pseudonymous Founders 28:55 The Future of Crypto VCs in a DAO-Driven World 30:40 Western vs. Eastern Crypto Ecosystems 32:18 Overcoming Gaps in Liquidity, Networks, and Regulation

 CZ AMA: The Era of Overnight Crypto Riches Is OverIn a January 31 AMA, CZ said Binance’s core strategy today is compliance, stability, and long-term survival, rather than rapid expansion or chasing every new trend.
 In the current regulatory and industry environment, he stressed that lasting longer matters more than growing bigger.
 Binance is prioritizing sustainability over short-term scale.
 Strong regulation, in his view, is a structural trend in crypto—not a temporary phase—and Binance’s approach is to adapt to regulation, not fight it, with different compliance strategies across jurisdictions.
 CZ also said the get-rich-quick era is over.
 Crypto is no longer a market driven by fast money or short-term speculation.
 Strategies that relied on cycle timing and quick gains are fading, and the industry’s focus is shifting toward long-term building—core infrastructure, real demand, and applications that can operate within compliant frameworks.
 On Binance Alpha, listings, and Meme Rush, CZ positioned Alpha as an ecosystem access layer, not an endorsement.
 He acknowledged execution issues with Meme Rush, while emphasizing that concerns from neutral users deserve serious attention.
 He reiterated that exchanges provide market access, not guaranteed returns, and that investment decisions remain the user’s responsibility.
 From a market perspective, CZ took a more cautious stance on a near-term Bitcoin supercycle, expecting continued volatility.
 Long term, he remains bullish on Bitcoin and views it as superior to gold, though global consensus will take time to form.
 He also reaffirmed Binance’s 100% reserves and proof-of-reserves framework, noting that past stress tests have demonstrated the platform’s liquidity and asset safety.
 CZ also addressed market criticism and community disputes around Binance, BNB, and BNB Chain.
 He denied claims that Binance or he personally manipulated the market or caused the October 11 sell-off, emphasizing that price movements were driven by macro factors and that no single entity can realistically control Bitcoin’s price.
 Views related to the 10/10 incident reflect CZ’s personal opinion only.
-For the official report and broader perspectives, please refer to: Link Timeline: 00:00:00 CZ's comment on Aster 00:00:46 Community raises concerns about FUD, listings, Alpha, and Meme Rush 00:04:32 Rebuttal of claims that Binance caused the October 10 market crash 00:04:32 Explanation of regulation, monitoring, and why manipulation claims are unrealistic 00:06:45 Response to accusations about personal wealth and asset dumping 00:18:20 System issues, compensation, and limits of technology during peak stress 00:13:17 Origins of FUD: competitors, paid “water army,” and emotional traders 00:18:34 Meme Rush rationale, implementation flaws, and listening to the silent majority 00:21:13 How FUD backfires by increasing Binance visibility and user loyalty 00:24:34 Personal responsibility as a core principle for traders 00:26:07 Outlook on Bitcoin super cycle becomes more cautious amid volatility 00:29:06 Bitcoin vs. gold: long-term superiority vs. short-term adoption reality 00:30:48 Role of AI in future trading, UX, research, and exchange operations 00:33:15 Proof of reserves, audits, and Binance’s handling of extreme withdrawals
+For the official report and broader perspectives, please refer to: Link Text summary: Link Timeline: 00:00:00 CZ's comment on Aster 00:00:46 Community raises concerns about FUD, listings, Alpha, and Meme Rush 00:04:32 Rebuttal of claims that Binance caused the October 10 market crash 00:04:32 Explanation of regulation, monitoring, and why manipulation claims are unrealistic 00:06:45 Response to accusations about personal wealth and asset dumping 00:18:20 System issues, compensation, and limits of technology during peak stress 00:13:17 Origins of FUD: competitors, paid “water army,” and emotional traders 00:18:34 Meme Rush rationale, implementation flaws, and listening to the silent majority 00:21:13 How FUD backfires by increasing Binance visibility and user loyalty 00:24:34 Personal responsibility as a core principle for traders 00:26:07 Outlook on Bitcoin super cycle becomes more cautious amid volatility 00:29:06 Bitcoin vs. gold: long-term superiority vs. short-term adoption reality 00:30:48 Role of AI in future trading, UX, research, and exchange operations 00:33:15 Proof of reserves, audits, and Binance’s handling of extreme withdrawals

 CZ's Remarks: "I Would Like to Offend Traditional Banks"At the 2026 Davos Forum's *New Era for Finance* roundtable, leading figures in the financial sector from various regions gathered to discuss how technological innovations are reshaping global finance, with a particular focus on the role of cryptocurrencies, blockchain, and artificial intelligence in payments and financial transactions.
 Below is an excerpt of Binance founder CZ's remarks.
 CZ believes that while the payments sector still faces challenges, the integration of traditional payment methods with cryptocurrency will drive significant growth in the future.
 He also expressed concerns about the risks associated with Bitcoin payments, Memecoins, and traditional banks, citing their high levels of speculation and uncertainty.
 When discussing the need for a unified global regulatory framework, CZ noted the difficulty in implementing such a framework due to varying regulations across countries.
 He proposed the idea of a "regulatory passport," where a license obtained in one country would be recognized by others, offering a more feasible solution than creating a global regulatory body.
 Text summary: Link Timeline: 00:00 Differences between cryptocurrency and traditional financial regulation 03:12 CZ introduces the innovation prospects of cryptocurrency and blockchain 06:40 The future of Bitcoin payments 07:18 Thoughts on Memecoins and the Metaverse 08:22 CZ: Traditional banks will significantly reduce in the next decade 09:51 In-depth reflection on bank liquidity issues 10:52 Different responses of cryptocurrency and banking systems 12:29 Challenges of global regulatory frameworks and regulatory differences between countries 14:35 CZ suggests "regulatory passports" as a global regulatory solution